Fabrice-64/cours_tel_aviv/README.md

 - 09: counts the character frequency in a large string iot to detect whether it's in ENG language.
 - 10: crack through brute force an AES_CBC encrypted with a phone number, using all possibilities.
 - 11: hashing library - initiation
+- 12: hash and crack algorithm (with collision)
+- 13: crack a weak md5